Kienlabadao/COC-Damage-Calculator/README.md

 - Add support for more troops in the advance calculator.
 - Add support for hero in the advance calculator.

 These features may or may not be implemented in the future (depending on popular demand 👀).
-Otherwise, the website is considered complete and will not be actively developed.
-However, I will update the data whenever there are new updates or balance changes coming to the game.
+Otherwise, the website is fully functional and ready to use.
+As always, I will update the data whenever there are new updates or balance changes coming to the game.

 ## Contributing
 Any contributions to the project are always appreciated!